maduhu/Documentation/CentralLedger/central_ledger_endpoints.md

 		- [Settle fulfilled transfers](#settle_fulfilled_transfers)
 - [Error Information](#error_information)

+## Data Structures<a name="data_structures"></a>

 ### Transfer Object<a name="transfer_object"></a>

 A transfer represents money being moved between two DFSP accounts at the central ledger.

 The transfer must specify an execution_condition, in which case it executes automatically when presented with the fulfillment for the condition.
 (Assuming the transfer has not expired or been canceled first.)
 Currently, the central ledger only supports the condition type of [PREIMAGE-SHA-256](https://interledger.org/five-bells-condition/spec.html#rfc.section.4.1) and a max fulfillment length of 65535.

 Some fields are Read-only, meaning they are set by the API and cannot be modified by clients.
 A transfer object can have the following fields: